mimimalizam/mimimalizam.github.io/about.md

 ---
-layout: page
+layout: about
-title: About me
+title: about me
-tags: [about, Jekyll, theme, moon]
-date: 2016-03-21
-comments: false
 ---

 Formally educated in theoretical mathematics, and not afraid to use it.
 Curios